 We chose the Social Work Education Assessment Project (SWEAP) test because it aligned more closely to the 2015 EPAS as compared to the Area Concentration Achievement Test (ACAT) that we had used in the past.
 The SWEAP measures knowledge, values, cognitive and affective processes, and skills, but does not require a demonstration of skills.
 Therefore, we also use our SW489 Final Field Evaluation as a measure of student skills since this evaluation requires field instructors to measure student skill on each competency in the field placement environment.
-The SWEAP test is given each Spring in SW482 Field Seminar II.
-The Final Field Evaluation is also conducted in Spring, in SW489 Field Placement II and is completed by the Field Instructor at the agency in which the student is placed..
+The Final Field Evaluation is conducted in Spring for SW489.
+The Final Field Evaluation is completed by the Field Instructor at the agency in which the student is placed.
+The SWEAP test is given each Spring for SW482.
+In 2020, CSWE exempted programs from conducting an evaluation of competencies due to COVID-19.
+CSWE requires social work faculty to administer the evaluation of students, and the SWEAP was unable to be administered by faculty due to distance education.
+We recently received information from CSWE that they plan to disallow the SWEAP sometime in the future due to social work faculty in other programs not administering the test to students.
+Therefore, we are in the process of creating our own evaluation to replace the SWEAP.
+Please note that CSU-Pueblo faculty have always administered the SWEAP, even when students take the assessment electronically.